-Dissertation Defense Process This is a summary only.
-For details, see the Dissertation Defense section of the Communication Graduate Student Handbook.
-Apply to graduate by the 4th Write dissertation.
-Submit week of your final semester, drafts to major advisor and via Student Admin system. make revisions as needed.
+section of the communication n Graduate Student Handbook.
+Apply to graduate by the 4th week of your final semester, via Student Admin system.
+Write dissertation.
+Submit drafts to major advisor and make revisions as needed.
 Once major advisor approves draft as defendable, share full draft with associate advisors.
 Once all committee members agree that draft is defendable, have each sign scheduling form and submit form and draft to DGS and admin.
-Once DGS approves, coordinate with committee and 2 additional faculty with PhDs to select a time for the defense, at least 2 weeks and 1 day out.
+Once DGS approves, coordinate with committee and additional faculty with PhDs to select a time for the defense, at least 2 weeks and 1 day out.
 Inform admin of date and time immediately.
 1 day allows time for admin to reserve space, announce defense via email and fliers, post event on UConn and COMM calendars, and save draft to HuskyCT.
-At least 2 weeks out, email draft and Tentative Approval form to Grad School and admin.
-Complete the Report on the Final Examination Form and bring to defense for signatures.
-If revisions are required, associate advisors may sign, but major advisor should only sign once revisions are complete.
-Make revisions.
-Read and apply dissertation specifications.
-Submit digital copy of final dissertation (incl. signed Approval Page) to Open Commons.
-Bring Final Exam Form, Dissertation Submission Checklist, and confirmation from survey of earned doctorate to Degree Audit at Registrar.
-Ask for stamped copy of Final Exam Form.
-Bring stamped copy of form to admin for scanning into Comm digital records file.
+Defend your dissertation to your committee plus enough additional faculty to total at least 5 faculty with PhDs.
+Make any necessary revisions required by committee.
+Initiate the Defense and Final Dissertation Approval online process so that all committee members can approve.
+Follow all Registrar guidelines for submitting final dissertation to Open Commons, completing Survey of Earned Doctorates, and other requirements.